tech-drew/level-up/README.md

 _A view of the Wofi application launcher on this system._

 ![Screenshot 5](Project%20Screenshots/Screenshot5.png)
-_A layout with several applications open in a tiled setup.
+_A layout with a few applications open in a tiled setup.
 Dolphin is using the Breeze Dark theme, configured through the KDE Settings._

 ---